-The School Administrative Team is a site-based management team comprised of the principal, counselor, admissions and advancement director, business director, and faculty and staff representatives.
-This team works cooperatively to help the school function smoothly, to assess current practices, and to plan for school improvement.
+The School Administrative Team is a site-based management team comprised of the principal, counselor, admissions and advancement director, business director and faculty and staff representatives.
+This team works cooperatively to help the school function smoothly, to assess current practices and to plan for school improvement.

-Student Support Team (SST)
+STUDENT SUCCESS TEAM (SST)

 Students in need of academic support in core subjects are referred to the SST or Student Success Team.
 This includes the Counselor, Principal, and Academic Coaches.
 Discussion and collaboration with the classroom teacher occur to develop strategies and opportunities for more practice and review of skills.
 Instructional support may be necessary through the intervention of our academic coaches either within the classroom or in a small group or in an individual setting.
 Depending on the extent of the student's learning difficulties, private tutoring and/or special testing may also be recommended.
+Teachers are not allowed to tutor their own students for remuneration.
 Parents are expected to provide daily reinforcement of skills, homework monitoring, and organizational materials.